Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 Remember: LinkedIn is not Facebook or Twitter.
 This is a professional network.

-Keep things professional, or you risk losing your credibility and trust with your connections.
+Keep things professional, or you risk damaging your credibility and diluting trust with your connections.
 This doesn’t mean you can’t ever post anything of a personal nature, but limit it and consider your audience on LinkedIn before doing so.

 Keep your comments positive, and avoid wasting your time in pointless debates.
 After all, you have some new business to generate!